Man Utd sticking with Solskjaer over hiring Conte would be a total farce

 What exactly has the 'United Way' done for the club over the past three years?

 Nostalgia may have felt like a breath of fresh air given the atmosphere left behind by Mourinho, but a once forward-thinking club now looks mired in the past.
-They do not hand out trophies to tribute acts, after all, especially ones like Solskjaer's cliched 'Spirit of 99' routine.
+They do not hand out trophies to tribute acts, after all, especially ones as tired and cliched as Solskjaer's 'Spirit of 99' routine.

 United home games have become the hottest ticket in town in recent months, yet attendees are being treated to a farce, as the sight of Luke Shaw and Harry Maguire colliding with one another last weekend underlined.